mridubhatnagar/blogs-backup/cmd48wwce002702ijgkt4e2no.md

 3\.
 Puzzle Library - There is a whatsapp community i.e Puzzle Library.
 You can put on their page.
 Share your puzzle with others, try out puzzles posted by others.
 It has some rules regarding how can one participate in it.
 I haven’t explored it yet.

-That’s all.
-This was more of a brain dump about everything I learned over time about jigsaw puzzles.
-On and off seeing pictures couple of friends, cousins did reach out and show interest.
-If you have been still at the fence.
-This is your sign, its never too old to try anything new. 😊

 ## Competitive Puzzling?

 Similar to speedcubing.
 There are speed puzzling competitions.
 There is also World Jigsaw Championship.
 Where people from different countries compete.